esize/wdc-saas-starter-kit/README.md

 ## Env Setup

-This starter kit depends on a few external services, such as **google oauth**, **stripe**, and **resend**.
+This starter kit depends on a few external services, such as **github oauth**, **stripe**, and **resend**.
 You'll need to following the steps below and make sure everything is setup and copy the necesssary values into your .env file:

 ## Resend